wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script.md

 This choice of basis maps the correlations to one another… preserving the face when we move from the map to the forest.
 When we combine the basis we choose for V with the basis we choose from U, we get J.

 Now… we are on the map.
 So we need the Jacobian of the function from the semantic space to latent space.

-No computational detail. ai just remembers the methods.

-Save the detailed parts of this for a later video (just explanation, no theatrics)

 MYSTERIES: